INTRODUCTION

 HEALTHY FATS FOR BRAIN AND HEART HEALTH

-Fats are often misunderstood, but they are an essential part of a healthy, balanced diet.
+Fats are often misunderstood, but they are an essential part of a healthy and balanced diet.
 Healthy fats support brain function, reduce inflammation and help absorb fat-soluble vitamins.
 Beneficial fat sources include avocados, nuts, seeds, olive oil and fatty fish like salmon.
 Avoiding trans fats and excessive saturated fats reduces the risk of heart disease and supports better cholesterol levels.
 By incorporating healthy fats into meals, the body can maintain optimal cell function, boost cognitive performance and sustain long-term health and wellbeing.

 CARBOHYDRATES FOR ENERGY AND ENDURANCE